Gambini/Overgrowth-Update/README.txt

--It can now download more than two files at a time -Put more information in the status strip (thing at the very bottom) that tells you which update is being worked on. v1.5:=========================================
+-It can now download more than two files at a time -Put more information in the status strip (thing at the very bottom) that tells you which update is being worked on.
+-Doesn't re-download any files that you already downloaded. v1.5:=========================================
 Major bug fix
 -Again, a silly error on my part that stopped some of the update files from being copied over, which is now fixed.